 The NSW Government is investing \$6 billion over the next four years to deliver more than 170 new and upgraded schools to support communities across NSW.
 In addition, a record \$1.3 billion is being spent on school maintenance over four years.
 This is the largest investment in public education infrastructure in the history of NSW.

 Project messaging:

-- Project status
+Project status

-The State Significant Development Application has been assessed by the Department of Planning & Environment and a conditional approval has been granted.
+The State Significant Development Application has been assessed by the Department of Planning & Environment and consent has been provided.

 - Project benefits